Skip to main content

 Testing

-We use the latest cardiovascular imaging techniques and technology to better understand your heart and blood vessels, including:
+We use cutting-edge imaging technology to get a closer look at your heart and blood vessels:

-• Ambulatory heart monitoring: Minimally invasive devices, like a Holter monitor, can track your heart function over the course of a day or two.
+• Ambulatory heart monitoring: Minimally invasive devices, like Holter monitors, track your heart’s activity over 24-48 hours.

-• Cardiac CT scans: X-rays and computers combine to create 3D pictures of the heart.
+• Cardiac CT scans: Combines X-rays and computers to create 3D images of your heart.

-• Electrocardiogram (EKG): This test measures your heart’s electrical activity and tracks abnormal rhythms.
+• Electrocardiogram (EKG): Measures your heart’s electrical activity and detects abnormal rhythms.

-• Stress echocardiogram: We’ll watch how your heart changes while you exercise.
+• Stress echocardiogram: Monitors how your heart works during exercise.

-• Nuclear cardiology: Small amounts of radioactive material can give us a big-picture view of how the heart is functioning.
+• Nuclear cardiology: Small doses of radioactive material give us detailed insights into your heart’s function.

 Electrophysiology